-The Spring 2018 EMT class is currently underway and is no longer accepting applicants.
-The application process for the Summer 2018 EMT class will begin in May.
+The Summer 2018 EMT class is currently underway and is no longer accepting applicants.
+The application process for the Fall 2018 EMT class will begin in August.
 If you are in interest in applying, please fill out this interest form and continue checking our website and Facebook page for updates.
 An email will be sent out with additional details before August.
 More information, including dates and times for the Fall 2018 class, will be provided in the coming months.
 The class will run from the start of September through the start of December.

 Through the American Red Cross, GERMS offers a variety of courses where one may obtain certification and learn proper skills involving CPR, AED usage, and First Aid.
 Learning the skills and techniques needed to properly perform CPR and use an AED is important, as it can increase the patient’s chance of survival and be the difference between life and death.
 Over 375,000 out-of-hospital cardiac arrests occur each year, and as such, effective resuscitation of a patient prior to the arrival of an ambulance can significantly improve the individual’s chance of survival in an emergency.
 Therefore, it is highly useful to be able to successfully perform CPR in the event of an emergency.